Iran to release crew of two seized Greek tankers - Greek seafarers union

 The case has strained relations between Athens and Tehran as tensions grow between Iran and the United States.

+"We have no confirmation at this moment about a release," Iran's foreign ministry spokesperson Nasser KanaanI said, adding that he hoped "there would be positive developments in the future".

+A Greek shipping ministry source said on Monday that "a very serious effort has been under way for the return of the Greek crews the soonest possible," without elaborating.

-The Iranian-flagged tanker Lana, formerly Pegas, was seized by Greece in April and had remained under arrest for months.
+The Iranian-flagged tanker Lana, formerly Pegas, was seized by Greece in April and was held for months.
 The United States had confiscated part of its oil cargo due to sanctions.

+The removal of oil from the Lana prompted Iranian forces in May to seize two Greek tankers in the Middle East Gulf and sail them back to Iran after Tehran warned of "punitive action" against Athens.

 Lana, which had engine problems, was officially released in July.
 Anchored off Piraeus since then, it has retrieved the oil cargo that the United States had confiscated and is expected to sail back to Iran.